Vyral/mike-quail-recruiting/join-our-team.md

 <p>SPECIAL NEW SUBSCRIBER BONUS</p>

-<p>When you subscribe, you’ll also receive a free copy of my Office Tour DVD so you can see how our office is set up, who does what, and what’s it like to work in a productive real estate office. </p>
+<p>When you subscribe, you’ll also receive a free video tour of my office so you can see how our office is set up, who does what, and what’s it like to work in a productive real estate office. </p>

 <p>Feel free to unsubscribe anytime.
 We will never, ever, ever spam you.</p>

 <p>The next step, after subscribing to our newsletter, is to attend one of our many Business Planning Workshops we hold from time to time, with the opportunity to schedule a free business planning meeting where we’ll personalize the plan for you.</p>

 <p>I invite you to subscribe below.
-Simply enter your email address and you’ll get a confirmation email with a copy of my Office Tour DVD.</p>
+Simply enter your email address and you’ll get a confirmation email with a free video tour of my office.</p>

 <p>Email me at <a href="mailto:{{site.data.settings.client.email}}">{{site.data.settings.client.email}}</a>  with any questions I can answer for you in my videos.
 If I pick your question and answer it in the newsletter, I’ll send you a $5 Amazon gift card!</p>